mr2527/pop_OS-win10-KVM-setup/README.md

 Since I did not need that part I will be skipping it.
 The next steps are applicable if you need the patch or not.
 Dynamic binding is not necessarily required.
 But it works in my case so I suggest looking into it.
 I will provide instructions below.

 <h2 name="VM_Dynamic_Binding">
-***OPTIONAL*** VM Dynamic Binding
+OPTIONAL: VM Dynamic Binding
 </h2>

-How: Libvirt has a hook [Libvirt hooks](https://libvirt.org/hooks.html) system that grants you access to running commands on startup or shutdown of the VM.
+How: Libvirt has a hook ([Libvirt Hooks](https://libvirt.org/hooks.html)) system that grants you access to running commands on startup or shutdown of the VM.
 The scripts that are located within the directory `/etc/libvirt/hooks`.
 If the directory cannot be found, or does not exist, create it.

 ```bash
 $ sudo mkdir /etc/libvirt/hooks